IuliiaKonovalova/e-commerce/README.md

 ---
 ## Design

-The design of the application is based on the Material Design principles.
+The design of the application is based on Material Design principles.
 The colors are chosen to be consistent with the [Material Design principles](https://www.creative-tim.com/blog/web-design/12-absolute-principles-material-design/)
-The minimalistic approach was used to create something meaningful without moving out of customer's focus.
+The minimalistic approach was used to create something meaningful without moving out of the customer's focus.
 As this application is a multifunctional (provides full customer experience and business management) application and consists of many components, the decision to implement white spaces was made as it helps to create a more pleasant user experience.
 It also helps users, whether customers or personnel, to focus on the main content of the application.

 ### Color Scheme

-The color scheme of the application is based on the combination of bold colors and neutral colors.
+The application's color scheme is based on the combination of bold and neutral colors.
 The bold colors are used to create a more vibrant and attractive user experience.
 The neutral colors are used to create a more calm and relaxed user experience.

   ![Color Scheme](documentation/design/colors_main.png)

-The navbar and footer are colored with the dark purple color (`#151422`) to create emphasis on the main content of the application.
-Navbar for admin was colored with the purplish color (`#4f378b`) to separate is from the main navbar and put an accent on the admin functionality.
-It also help personnel to distinguish that they enter as personnel.
+The navbar and footer are colored with a dark purple color (`#151422`) to emphasize the application's main content.
+The navbar for admin was colored with the purplish color (`#4f378b`) to separate is from the main navbar and put an accent on the admin functionality.
+It also helps personnel to distinguish that they enter as personnel.

 The color scheme for the text is quite simple to create a more readable user experience.

   ![Text Scheme](documentation/design/colors_text.png)

-As the application is highly complex and has lots of functionality, I have made a decision to implement accent colors to help users to navigate the application.
+As the application is highly complex and has lots of functionality, I have decided to implement accent colors to help users navigate the application.
 The accent colors are used to create a more vibrant and attractive user experience.

   ![Accent Scheme](documentation/design/color_accent.png)

 ### Typography
 The main font used in the application is Lato.
-During my learning experience, I found that the Lato font is very easy to use and has a very good readability, which increases user experience.
-This fon is also consistent with the color scheme.
+During my learning experience, I found that the Lato font is straightforward and has perfect readability, increasing user experience.
+This font is also consistent with the color scheme.

   ![Typography](documentation/design/lato_400.png)